At 40 years, it is a good time for the Synod of NSW and the ACT to take some time to reflect on where we have come from and who we are called to be.

 We will keep you informed via the website, Facebook and email.

-Very soon Pathways facilitators will begin to contact Presbyteries to set mutually beneficial dates and times to meet with members of Congregations and Presbyteries.
+Pathways facilitators have begun to contact Presbyteries to set mutually beneficial dates and times to meet with members of Congregations and Presbyteries.
+Congregations should contact their Presbytery representatives to find out when Pathways facilitators will be visiting your Presbyteries.

 Yes, the UAICC are an important part of Pathways and the consultation process.